Jamahl/roomxvi-2026/src/content/how-to-build-a-saas-in-three-days-ai.md

 Starting with an idea
 ---------------------

 I came across a company called TwelveLabs, an API-first product that understands video and have a suite of endpoints that can do cool things.
-I jumped into their open playground and thought it was quite magical.
-It allows you to search through video using natural language for moments ie if you upload a football match, you can search for moments such as “all headed shots on goal”, “find me all the big tackles” or “generate me a 30 second clip of players arguing with the referee”.
+I jumped into their open playground and thought it was quite magical, allowing you to search through video using natural language for moments ie if you upload a football match, you can search for moments such as “all headed shots on goal”, “find me all the big tackles” or “generate me a 30 second clip of players arguing with the referee”.
 My mind started firing.
 I wanted to see how quickly I could build something.
 I thought sports was a good place to start, to I set out to build a simple MVP where you can:

 *   1 - upload a video and search for moments